rholway/MLB-stat-modeling/Capstone-I.md

 Data Source: https://www.baseball-reference.com/

+Analyze stats from the last 21 years and create a machine learning model to train on the stats and the number of wins for each team.
+Test the model to predict wins for each year based on the same statistics.

 # Variance Inflation Factors (VIFs)

 - Set 'wins' as my target.
 Compared all my potential features to analyze which statistics to include in my model.

 <p align="center"><img src='figures/jnb-all-vifs.png' width='350' height='600'/>

+Large VIF scores displaying colinearity between features.
+Need to eliminate features in order to create a better model.

 # Eliminate Features